a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 ## An Example of Expectancy in a system

 I will use a trend following strategy as an example.
-Markets are probably well described as fractal in nature so you can theoretically trend trade on any time scale.
-Day traders would probably call this "momentum scalping" you find something going up and you jump in and ride it.
-But many people are trend trading on a days to months scale.
-So here is an example on that timescale.
+Markets are probably well [described as fractal in nature](https://www.investopedia.com/terms/f/fractal-markets-hypothesis-fmh.asp) so you can theoretically trend trade on many different time scales, but for this example we will use an example of trend trading on a time scale of about a month.

 Here are the rules of a trend following strategy we will calculate expectations for: